martaboteller/AlamofireExamplePublic/README.md

    distance += Int(dicImages[i]!.size.width)
 }

-//Function to resize images to fit the screen
+//Function that resizes images to fit the screen
 ...

 ```